andychchou/nutabletopreact/README.md

 ## Description

-This is the frontend client for the website "Table Top Town", which is usually hosted at tabletoptown.herokuapp.com.
+This is the frontend client for the website "Table Top Town", which is usually hosted at [tabletoptown.herokuapp.com](tabletoptown.herokuapp.com).

+### Server

+The github repo for the server is at [https://github.com/andychchou/tttserver](https://github.com/andychchou/tttserver).

 ### Features